10 positive impacts of being an active member of the Women community!

-Today we meet three active members of KONE India Technology and Engineering Center (ITEC) Women’s Talent council members to hear about the benefits and impacts their involvement in the council has had on their professional and personal lives.
-Soumia Hemaraj, Swathi Kannan, and Nithya Kalyani D.G. offered us a sneak peek of their learnings.
+Today we meet four active members of KONE India Technology and Engineering Center (ITEC) Women’s Talent Council members to hear about the benefits and impacts their involvement in the council has had on their professional and personal lives.
+Soumia Hemaraj, Nithya Kalyani D.G., Philomena Dancy and Srividhya P, offered us a sneak peek of their learnings.
 We gathered 10 benefits the members have gained by actively participating in the council.

 Hi!
 I am Soumia, I am a Senior Technical Writer here at KONE, India.
-I started a bit over one year ago and I joined the ITEC women’s talent council straight from the beginning of my journey.
+I started my journey in the ITEC Women’s Talent Council (IWTC) right from the beginning of my KONE days about two and a half years ago.
 I am an active member of the council, supporting all the efforts, but focusing on development.
 This means working towards holistic development through gender awareness programs, career grooming services, and vocational training facilities which address women’s needs and concerns.
-The development wing activities are designed to equip women with skills and attributes to grow using the resources and opportunities available at KONE.
-In my free time, I study languages, spend time with my children and listen to music.
+As a core member of the development wing of IWTC, I am involved in planning and conducting activities that are designed to equip women with skills and attributes to grow by using the resources and opportunities available at KONE.
+In my free time, I study languages, spend time with my children, and listen to music.

 “I have seen the council taking off from its inception and it is really inspiring to see everything that we achieved over the short years of existence.
-For example, we increased the diversity ratio from 13% to 18% in a period of four years and were named among the Best companies for women in India seven times in a row”, Nithyal says.
+For example, we increased the diversity ratio from 13% to 18% in a period of four years and were named among the best companies for women in India seven times in a row,” Nithya says.

 More than just a council!